jburgy/jburgy.github.io/docs/_posts/2025-09-27-what-is-vibe-coding.md

 ## I put machine learning in your machine learning

 First a disclaimer: I am a bit of an AI skeptic.
 Not a luddite, not quite.
-I see (the current iteration of) AI as impressive and impactful.
-On the other hand, I do not subscribe to the hype that AGI is minutes away.
+I do see (the current iteration of) AI as impressive and impactful.
+On the other hand, I do not subscribe to the hype that AGI is just around the corner.
 With that out of the way, let us try and have fun with it all the same.

 After several semi-successful attempts at coaxing answers to brain teasers out of